EVA is registered trademark of Stern Stewart.

 Economic profit = NOPAT – Cost of capital × Invested capital

-The cost of capital generally decreased over the period, moving from 23.75% in 2017 to 20.25% in 2021.
-There were minor fluctuations within this overall decline.
-The decrease in cost of capital would generally be expected to improve economic profit, all other factors being equal.
+- The cost of capital generally decreased over the period, moving from 23.85% in 2017 to 20.33% in 2021.
+While there were minor fluctuations, the overall trend indicates a reduction in the company’s financing costs.
+This decrease in cost of capital would generally be expected to improve economic profit, all other factors being equal.

-Invested capital increased substantially throughout the period, rising from US$498.789 million in 2017 to US$2,842.921 million in 2021.
-This significant growth in invested capital likely reflects expansion and investment in the business.
+- Invested capital increased substantially throughout the period, rising from US$498.789 million in 2017 to US$2,842.921 million in 2021.
+This significant growth in invested capital suggests considerable expansion and investment in the business.
 The rate of increase accelerated in later years.

 Net Operating Profit after Taxes (NOPAT)